XLuma/Decrypt9WIP/README.md

 * SciresM and Reisyukaku for helping me allow devkit compatibility
 * liomajor, Datalogger, zoogie, atkfromabove, mixups, key1340, k8099, Supster131, stbinan, Wolfvak, imanoob, Stary2001, kasai07 and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
 * Everyone I forgot about - if you think you deserve to be mentioned, just contact me

+## Credits by XLuma
+* Everyone mentionned by Archshift, and d0k3
+* ufo and scalr for testing an insane amount of early builds and ideas to make this work
+* voodoowen for being an infinite mine of information about lost/developer hardware and providing pictures of PCB's to nail down components
+* Gericom for his help logging commands from an IS-NITRO, and figuring a lot of stuff on the hardware level
+* Myria for providing useful information about developer cartridges
+* the people in Rare Gaming Dump #content_allds for letting me know such a utility would be nice to have